 - Gifts delivered without prior arrangement or contact with the Libraries’ acquisitions and gifts staff or staff listed above will not be accepted or acknowledged.

-- Potential donors of materials should contact the Gifts Coordinator for the University Libraries.
+- Potential donors of materials should contact the University Libraries' Collections Strategy department.

 III.
 Disposition of Gift Materials

 - With the exception of some archival materials, all gifts added to the collection will be cataloged and listed in the Libraries’ online public catalog.
 Archival materials are principally accessible through electronic finding aids as published by the University Libraries.